cytoflow/cytoflow/README.md

 faulthandler >= 2.4
 pyface == 5.1.0
 envisage >= 4.6
-pyqt >= 4.10 -- this must be installed separately!
+pyqt >= 4.10 -- this must be installed separately!  it's not available through PyPI!
 ```

 Note that many of these packages have additional dependencies, including